frontimax/football-butler/README.md

     "Method 'by_name' is not supported for the endpoint 'Countries' by this API: apifootball_com"

+<span style="color: blue;">**NOTE: I did not normalize the returned data-types yet as I wanted to keep straight with the target API.
+Let me know if you would
+like to have a Configuration option to return same data types for all returns and target APIs!**</span>

 #### football_data_org

-The methods return the result directly (e.g. :matches), but you can also get the complete response (as shown above in the direct API call) by using the :result option:
+Most methods return the result directly (e.g. :matches), but you can also get the complete HTTParty response (as shown above in the direct API call) by using the "result: :default" option:

 Directly returns an Array with all areas: